yacinebenchehida/Ithominii_convergence/homology/README.md

 ```

 ## 2) Run nucmer in sliding windows of 1000bp
-The block below divides the fasta sequence of sp1 into windows of 1000bp and align them against the fasta sequence of sp2 using nucmer.
+The block below divides the fasta sequence of sp1 into windows of 1000bp (python script selection_seq_interval_bis.py) and align them against the fasta sequence of sp2 using nucmer.

 ``` bash
 echo -e "start\tend\tquery\tqueryLen\tqueryStart\tqueryEnd\tSubject\tSubjectLen\tSubjectStart\tSubjectEnd\tIdentity" >  mapping.txt